BenchPrep Design System

 Universal components

 As a foundation, the system must have foundational components to be usable in any product and also has to be scalable.
-This universal components library supports buttons, tabs, cells, chips, etc.
+This universal components library with semantic tokens supports buttons, tabs, cells, chips, etc.

 Console specific component library